-- In the remarks: Record 'Crop harvest preceded NEON sampling' or 'Plot tilled before NEON sampling'. - o Perform subsequent steps below. - Else if no weeds or non-crop plants are growing: - Create a record for the clipID, and indicate targetTaxaPresent = 'N'. - In the remarks: Record 'Crop harvest preceded NEON sampling' or 'Plot tilled before NEON sampling'. - Proceed to the next plot. - 2.
+- In the remarks: Record 'Crop harvest preceded NEON sampling' or 'Plot tilled before NEON sampling'. - Proceed to the next plot. - 2.
 As described in RD[04], use the plot- or subplot-specific Clip List to identify and locate the target clip cell for sampling (steps 2 7 in RD[04]). - When these steps are complete, you should have placed a pin flag at the SW corner of the Clip Strip.
-This flag is referred to as 'Flag1' below (Figure 3).
+This flag is referred to as 'Flag1' below (Figure 5).
 Because Ag Clip Strips are commonly rotated, Flag 1 will not necessarily be the SW corner as it is for the standard Clip Harvest. - On the Clip List, record the clip cell that was used as the starting point for clip cell delineation.
 Because agricultural clip strips are often oriented off the typical north/south axis, they will typically intersect > 1 clip cell, and there is no need to determine exactly which clip cells an angled clip strip intersects. - 3.
-Select the appropriate crop-specific dimensions for the Clip Strip (Table 8) - 4.
+Select the appropriate crop-specific dimensions for the Clip Strip (Table 3). - 4.
 Delineate the accepted Clip Strip for harvesting.
 Clip Strip orientation is not the same as in RD[04].
-For agricultural crops, clip strips are oriented perpendicular to crop rows in order to consistently account for the spatial structure introduced by row planting (see Figure 3).
+For agricultural crops, clip strips are oriented perpendicular to crop rows in order to consistently account for the spatial structure introduced by row planting (see Figure 5).
 Crop row orientation, and therefore Clip Strip orientation, may change from year to year. - a.
 Stand over the top of 'Flag1' facing North, and rotate clockwise until you are perpendicular to the crop rows.
 A compass may help ensure you are consistently perpendicular to the rows. - b.
-Extend a meter tape or measuring stick outward to the required 'Length' (L) distance specified in Table 8, and mark this distance with another pin flag 'Flag2'. - c.
-Stretch a string and stake set between Flag1 and Flag2 to mark one long edge of the Clip Strip.
+Extend a meter tape or measuring stick outward to the required 'Length' (L) distance specified in Table 3, and mark this distance with another pin flag 'Flag2'. - c.
+Stretch a string and stake set or lay the measuring stick between Flag1 and Flag2 to mark one long edge of the Clip Strip.

-Note: For crops in Table 8 that require Clip Strips with length < 2 m, use the folding measuring stick instead of a string/stake set.
+Note: For crops in Table 3 that require Clip Strips with length < 2 m, use the folding measuring stick instead of a string/stake set.